grafana/mimir/docs/sources/architecture/querier.md

 To enable the metadata cache, set `-blocks-storage.bucket-store.metadata-cache.backend`.

-> **Note**: Currently, only `memcached` backend is supported.
+> **Note**: Currently, only the `memcached` backend is supported.
 The Memcached client includes additional configuration available via flags that begin with the prefix `-blocks-storage.bucket-store.metadata-cache.memcached.*`.

 Additional flags for configuring the metadata cache begin with the prefix `-blocks-storage.bucket-store.metadata-cache.*`.
 By configuring the TTL to zero or a negative value, caching of given item type is disabled.